HanyangZhong/Hanyangzhong.github.io/index.md

 <img src="images/profile7.jpg" class="floatpic">

-Here is **Hanyang Zhong (Hanyang, 钟翰扬)**.

-I am a second-year PhD candidate in the School of Electronic Engineering at the University of York in the UK.
-My research interests encompass Large Language Models, Multi-modality, 3D Reconstruction, SLAM and Embodied AI.
-I am currently conducting doctoral research under the supervision of Professor Mark Post, investigating the integration of large language models with robots and Multi-agent SLAM system.
+I am **Hanyang Zhong (钟翰扬)**, a PhD candidate in Electronic Engineering at the University of York, UK, supervised by Professor Mark Post.

-My background includes experience as a researcher in Professor Post's lab at York, where my focus has been on advancing the state-of-the-art in language model capabilities for robotic platforms.
-I have a passion for interdisciplinary research that bridges LLM, Embodied AI, and 3D Reconstruction.

-I would be delighted to discuss potential collaborations or my research in more detail.
-Please feel free to email me if you would like to connect further (hanyang.zhong@york.ac.uk).
+I work on robotics and embodied AI, with recent projects focusing on real-world robotic systems and manipulation tasks.
+My research combines system development, robot learning, and multimodal sensing, aiming to build reliable robotic platforms that can operate under complex physical interactions.

+I have been involved in projects spanning contact-rich manipulation, dexterous robotic hands, teleoperation systems, SLAM, and LLM/MLLM-based robotic reasoning.

+I am open to collaborations and research opportunities in robotics, embodied AI, and robot learning.

+📧 hanyang.zhong@york.ac.uk

 ---